-Other major life events were crashing though my life as well (death, divorce, major surgery, moving house, etc) and it all piled up like a bad train wreck one day and I simply put down my knife and walked out.
+Other major life events were crashing though my life as well (death, divorce, major surgery, moving house, etc.) and it all piled up like a bad train wreck one day and I simply put down my knife and walked out.
 Not too skillful, I know, but it was all I could manage.
 I retreated to my little apartment and tried to find a small piece of solid ground on which to stand, if only for a minute.

-He set a small bowl of almonds and a nice glass of chilled riesling on the table.
+He set a small bowl of almonds and a nice glass of chilled Riesling on the table.
 Soon there was another dish of olives, some crackers and a crumbly, goaty cheese.
-I felt something begin to stir and awaken within me, responding to a kind of nourishment that was more than just food.
+As I ate, I felt something begin to stir and awaken within me, responding to a kind of nourishment that was more than the food.
 I had not realized how dull and broken I had become.
 How stuffed with grief and anger and regret.

 Since then, I have tried to notice these simple gestures we do for each other, these small efforts to give comfort or assistance.
 What does it take to see what is needed and then offer it up?
 Is there anything more important?
-Sometimes, it’s all I want to do: just show up in someone’s life, sit them down and serve them up something refreshing and nourishing.
+Sometimes, it’s all I want to do: just show up in someone’s life, sit them down and serve them something refreshing and nourishing.

 Is there a meal in your life that saved you, that provided you with something more than just some flavor and a few calories?
 What would you cook for someone who needed tending to?